 - Early detection and correction of issues

-As teams work together seamlessly, supported by both process and culture, one of the many benefits of DevOps include greatly reduced risk of miscommunication or misalignment.
-Clear communication results in increased efficiency and ultimately higher quality products.
+As teams work together seamlessly, supported by both process and culture, one of the many benefits of DevOps includes greatly reduced risk of miscommunication or misalignment.
+Clear communication results in increased efficiency and, ultimately, higher-quality products.

 Additionally, agile practices, such as continuous integration and deployment, combined with automated testing and regular feedback both accelerate the development process and ensure that bugs or other issues are detected and managed early.

-Altogether, it’s no wonder so many organizations are rushing to adopt this mindset in order to reap the benefits of DevOps.
+Altogether, it’s no wonder so many organizations are rushing to adopt this mindset in order to reap the benefits of DevOps processes.
 When implemented correctly, a DevOps process results in better products, happier customers, and healthier bottom lines.